juhp/fbrnch/README.md

   (and source upload)
-  - so python clients are used for "writing" (specifically koji, bodhi-client, fedpkg), but queries are done directly by Web RPC for speed and control.
+  - so python clients are used for "writing" (specifically koji, bodhi-client, fedpkg), but all queries are done directly by Web RPC for speed and control.

 ## Motivation and history
 This project started off (as "fedbrnch") basically as a simple tool to